-Upon completing, in January 2007, the \$100 Million Rights Offering launched in December 2006, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used in February 2007 to redeem \$50.0 million aggregate principal amount of its 85% Senior Subordinated Notes at an aggregate redemption price of \$50.3 million, including \$0.3 million of accrued and unpaid interest up to, but not including, the redemption date.
+Upon completing, in January 2007, the \$100 Million Rights Offering launched in December 2006, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used in February 2007 to redeem \$50.0 million aggregate principal amount of its 8 5/8% Senior Subordinated Notes at an aggregate redemption price of \$50.3 million, including \$0.3 million of accrued and unpaid interest up to, but not including, the redemption date.
 Products Corporation used the remainder of such proceeds in January 2007 to repay approximately \$43.3 million of indebtedness outstanding under Products Corporation's 2006 Revolving Credit Facility, without any permanent reduction of that commitment, after incurring fees and expenses of approximately \$1.1 million incurred in connection with the \$100 Million Rights Offering, with approximately \$5 million of the remaining net proceeds being available for general corporate purposes.

-(See "Recent Developments" regarding Products Corporation's full repayment of the balance of the 85/8% Senior Subordinated Notes upon maturity on February 1, 2008).
+(See "Recent Developments" in Exhibit 99.1 regarding Products Corporation's full repayment of the balance of the 8 5/8% Senior Subordinated Notes upon maturity on February 1, 2008).